-As Temple reminds us, pop music in the early 1970s in the U.K. was dominated by progressive rock groups playing longwinded synthesizer pieces, which had nothing to do with rock and roll.
+As Temple reminds us pop music in the early 1970s in the UK was dominated by progressive rock groups playing longwinded synthesizer pieces which had nothing to do with rock and roll.
 It would seem to have been the worst time in the world to form a band who wanted to play down and dirty blues and R&B based music.
 However, it was also the time when pubs in London were just starting to book bands.
 So instead of having to book venues, bands were cramming themselves into whatever corner of a pub they could fit and playing for a crowd who was right in their face.

-Feelgood, dressed in cheap suits, looking a little like low rent gangsters, and playing their raw blues and R&B were very much the antithesis of the progressive rock bands on the radio.
+Dr. Feelgood, dressed in cheap suits, looking a little like low rent gangsters, and playing their raw blues and R&B were very much the antithesis of the progressive rock bands on the radio.
 They'd climb into their old beat up van after work and drive the 30 odd miles to London to play a gig and at the end of the night make the return journey.
 When describing this juncture of their career, Temple intercuts current interviews with members of the band with footage from black and white British crime movies.
 In doing so he creates the atmosphere surrounding them in those early days.
 They, like the criminals in the movies, were making smash and grab raids on London before retreating to their hide out on Canvey.

-Watching footage of the band playing live, there's a definite element of menace to their stage presence.
-Brilleaux looms over the centre of the stage, a large figure hunched over his microphone while Wilco glides around stage playing his guitar with his eyes boring into the audience like he's sizing them up for his next victim.
-In a brief clip Richard Hell of Television sums up by saying about Wilco something along the lines of "He had this whole crazy stare which was awesome."
-Hell wasn't the only one impressed by the band.
+Watching footage of the band playing live there's a definite element of menace to their stage presence.
+Brilleaux looms over the centre of the stage, a large figure hunched over his microphone while Wilco glides around stage playing his guitar with his eyes boring into the audience Richard Hell of Television

+"He had this whole crazy stare which was awesome.
+Heit wasn't the only one impressed by the band.
 During their times playing the pubs in London, people like John Lydon and Glen Matlock (Sex Pistols) and Joe Strummer were catching their act.